PyratLabs/ansible-role-k3s/README.md

 ## Requirements

-The control host requires the following Python dependencies:
+The host you're running Ansible from requires the following Python dependencies:

   - `jmespath >= 0.9.0`